Open-core · MIT licensed

 - Codex / Gemini / Copilot: your user-scope AGENTS.md / GEMINI.md / instructions file, NOT the project root

-Run `pane skill` to fetch the skill from the relay you're targeting — it prints the raw markdown to stdout, version-matched to that relay.
+Run `pane skill show` to fetch the skill from the relay you're targeting — it prints the raw markdown to stdout, version-matched to that relay.
 Capture that output and save it in the appropriate format for your runtime (Claude Code keeps the markdown as-is; Cursor wants `.mdc` rules; Codex / Gemini compose it into the user-scope AGENTS.md / GEMINI.md).

-3. Register against the hosted relay: `pane register --name ""`.
+3. Register against the hosted relay: `pane agent register --name ""`.
 Pick a name that identifies your agent (e.g. `claude-code-lalit-macbook`, `cursor-work-laptop`) — the default is unhelpful.
 One-time, writes a key to ~/.config/pane/config.json (already user-scope).

 5. Now exercise the round-trip end-to-end so I can see it work:

-- Start watching for the submit event (e.g. `pane watch <session-id>`).
+- Start watching for the submit event (e.g. `pane watch <pane-id>`).

 - When I submit, show me the structured event payload you received.
 That's the "aha" moment — confirms the full round-trip works.